Evansburg State Park

 Evansburg State Park is a 3349 acre Pennsylvania state park in Lower Providence, Lower Salford, Skippack, Towamencin, and Worcester Townships in Montgomery County, Pennsylvania in the United States.
-The park has a variety of habitats including forests, meadows, old fields, and farmland.
+The park has a variety of habitats including forests, meadows, old fields, and farmlands.
 The park offers a variety of recreational opportunities including picnicking, golf, ball fields, biking, hiking, hunting, horseback riding, and fishing.
 Evansburg State Park is near Collegeville and Norristown just off Pennsylvania Route 363.

 History

 The land on which Evansburg State Park is located was originally part of a massive tract of land purchased from the Lenape (Delaware) by William Penn in 1684.
 The land was quickly settled according to Willam Penn's planned "Holy Experiment".
-The first settlers were Mennonites.
+The first settlers were the Mennonites.
 They fled religious persecution in Europe for the religious freedom, promised by William Penn in his colony.
 The Mennonites cleared the land of its old-growth forests and built farms, stores and mills that were powered by the waters of Skippack Creek.
 The area developed very rapidly and the Skippack Pike was constructed in 1714 to provide access to the markets of Philadelphia.

 The area in and surrounding Evansburg State Park remained largely rural until World War II.
 The growth of suburbs and industry forever changed the landscape of the Skippack Valley.
 Evansburg State Park was established in 1979 to protect the rural qualities of the area and to provide outdoor recreational opportunities for the people of southeastern Pennsylvania.
 The original plan was for the construction of a high dam and lake for recreation, but this was met by local opposition, and the plan was scaled back.

-The Indenhofen Farm is operated by the Skippack Historical Society and open to the public.
+The Indenhofen Farm is operated by the Skippack Historical Society and is open to the public.
 Kuster Mill is also located in the park.